jtcriswell/SecDev19/README.md

 * Username: `user`
 * Password: `llvm is cool`

-> ***WARNING:*** There is an SSH server installed and running on the VM!
-As long as you're running the VM's networking in NAT mode (which is the default on most virtualization platforms, and probably sensible if you're on the conference Wi-Fi), this shouldn't pose a risk because you can only access the SSH server from localhost on the VM.
-But if you intend to set up port forwarding so you can SSH into the VM (see "SSHing into the VM" below), **please** make sure you change the password before doing so!
-You can change the password by running the `passwd` command after logging in.
+> ***WARNING:*** There is an SSH server installed and running on the VM! **As long as you're running the VM's networking in NAT mode** (which is the default on most virtualization platforms, and probably sensible if you're on the conference Wi-Fi), **this shouldn't pose a risk** because you can only access the SSH server from localhost on the VM.
+But **if you intend to set up port forwarding** so you can SSH into the VM (see "SSHing into the VM" below), **please make sure you change the password before doing so!** You can change the password by running the `passwd` command after logging in.

 This user is authorized for administrative access, so you can run commands as root by prefixing them with `sudo` or run `sudo su` to get a root shell.
+Enter the password for the regular user when prompted by `sudo`.
 (You should not need to use root for anything we're doing in this tutorial, unless you want to install additional packages for personal preference.)
 The `root` account per se is disabled, as it is unnecessary in this configuration.
 (If you want to enable it anyway, you probably don't need our instructions for how to do it. :-))

 The following text editors are pre-installed: